Setaria verticillata aka Bristle Pigeon Grass

 Bristle Pigeon Grass, Bristly Foxtail, Bur Bristle Grass

-How to care for Bristle Pigeon Grass
+How difficult is it to take care of Bristle Pigeon Grass

 With its straightforward care requirements, Bristle Pigeon Grass is a hassle-free plant that anyone can enjoy.